Atatürk's Main Principles: Nationalism

 According to Atatürk, the nation is: A community of people who have lived together in the past, who have the belief and decision to live together in the future, who have the same homeland, and who have a unity of language, culture and emotion.
-Atatürk's view on Nationalism is a patriotist civic nationalism which bases the definition of nation on citizenship and upper identity values, regardless of religion and race.
+Atatürk's view on nationalism is a patriotist civic nationalism which bases the definition of nation on citizenship and upper identity values, regardless of religion and race.

 In the 66th article of the 1982 Constitution, which reflects Atatürk's nationalism, "Everyone who is bound to the Turkish State by citizenship is a Turk."
 In his book Civil Information for Citizens, Atatürk defined the nation as "The people of Turkey who founded the Turkish Republic are called the Turkish nation."

-Populism
+Populism (Folkism)

-The principle of populism, first of all, is aimed at the realization and establishment of a progressive, western democracy, which means "the administration of the people, by the people for the people".
+The principle of populism, first of all, is aimed at the realization and establishment of a progressive, Western democracy, which means "the administration of the people, by the people for the people".
 It also prioritizes national sovereignty.
 The state aims at the welfare and happiness of the citizens.
 It envisages the division of labor and solidarity among citizens.
 It ensures that the nation enjoys equal access to government services.
 It is understood from Atatürk's populism principle that: No privilege is given to any person, group or any class in society.
 Everyone is equal before the law.
-According to the principle of populism, no one can gain superiority over others in terms of religion, language, race, sect or money when judged before the law.
+According to the principle of populism, no one can gain superiority over others in terms of religion, race, sect or money when judged before the law.

 Populism is defined in the six pillars of the Republican People's Party founded by Mustafa Kemal as follows: "For us, people must be treated equally before the law.
 No distinction should be made between class, family and individuals.
 We believe that the people of Turkey are not as a whole made up of various classes, but as a whole; as one.
 We see Turkish society as having various professions according to the needs of social life."
 However, this should not be confused with collectivism.
 The "populism" that Atatürk refers to here is not a socialist ideology used by left-wing countries and is also not incompatible with individualism.
 Atatürk's populism, as mentioned in the 1935 CHP program and Atatürk's Medeni Bilgiler book, is solidarist based on the solidarity of the classes and also egalitarian.

 Necessary measures have been taken for equality between women and men, the end of sex segregation in schools, the measures taken to prepare a new Turkish alphabet that every citizen can learn and to treat every citizen equally before state organs support the principle of populism.

 According to Ahmet Taner Kışlalı, Kemalist populism wanted to strengthen the poorest and most uneducated segment of the society and to ensure social solidarity.